 We are addressing our self-identified student needs through several initiatives including collaborating with local colleges to increase the number of concurrent enrollment and Career Technical Education (CTE) courses available to students.
 Further, we are reviewing our CTE course pathways and codes within our Student Information System to better track student completion of CTE course sequences.
-We recognize that there is a strong need to increase college and career readiness, as identified in the 2019 College and Career Indicator of 14.6% Prepared.
+We recognize that there is a strong need to increase college and career readiness, as identified in the 2019 College and Career Indicator of 14.6% Prepared, as well as more recent data found in the 2021 DataQuest College/Career Measures Only Report (2.1% of all students completed at least one CTE Pathway, 10.0% of all students completed the A-G requirements, 0.0% of all students completed the A-G requirements and a CTE Pathway).